BerndFranzen/Lite-HAMMR/README.md

 PREREQUISITES
 =============
-- Microsoft Powershell 7.0.0 or higher (Windows, Mac, Linux) (https://aka.ms/PSWindows)
 - PSParseHTML Powershell Module (by EvotecIT), installed automatically if not present
+- Microsoft Powershell 7.0.0 or higher if running on Mac or Linux (https://aka.ms/PSWindows)
 - Your allycode registered and synched on swgoh.gg

 MMSCore